GSA/digitalgov.gov/content/posts/2015-05-04-helpful-resources-to-help-make-your-content-mobile-friendly.md

   - usability case study
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/450-x-450-Tablet-PC-and-Smart-Phone-monicaodo-iStock-Thinkstock-480113703.jpg" alt="Examples of responsive web design are shown on illustrations of a tablet and smart phone" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/450-x-450-Tablet-PC-and-Smart-Phone-monicaodo-iStock-Thinkstock-480113703.jpg" alt="Examples of responsive web design are shown on illustrations of a tablet and smart phone" %}

 Smartphones make up 75% of the mobile market—which makes [mobile-friendliness a must](https://www.WHATEVER/2015/03/31/trends-on-tuesday-smartphone-market-growth-makes-mobile-friendly-a-must/) for government agencies.
 With the recent update to Google’s search algorithm, or what some are calling [Mobilegeddon](https://www.WHATEVER/2015/04/15/mobilegeddon-government-edition/), the case for building a mobile-friendly site becomes even stronger.

 For many government organizations, responsive Web design (RWD) has been the answer to their mobile question.
 While [RWD is by no means a panacea](http://www.smashingmagazine.com/2014/07/22/responsive-web-design-should-not-be-your-only-mobile-strategy/), it can provide agencies with a way to reach their customers on many devices with one site.